Can a social response increase visibility? It’s possible. This article reveals how a tweet can get you on television.

 Here’s how it happened for me.

-5. Responded to certain tweets with more than “okay,”, “good,” etc.
+- Responded to certain tweets with more than “okay,” “good,” etc.

 You must be genuinely interested in what the people you follow are sharing.
 If not, don’t bother following or responding.
-When what you type is not from the heart, the effort is a waste of time.
+If your response to a tweet is not from the heart, the effort is a waste of time.

 And then, it happened